owncloud-archive/documentation/admin_manual/configuration_database/linux_database_configuration.rst

 * That you have installed and enabled the ``pdo_mysql`` extension in PHP
 * That the **mysql.default_socket** points to the correct socket (if the database runs on the same server as ownCloud).

 .. note:: MariaDB is backwards compatible with MySQL.
-All instructions work for both.
-You will not need to replace MySQL with anything.
+All instructions work for both, so you will not need to replace or revise any, existing, MySQL client commands.

 The PHP configuration in :file:`/etc/php5/conf.d/mysql.ini` could look like this: